mohammad-rowshan/List-Decoder-for-Polar-Codes-and-PAC-Codes/README.md

 Note that the "copy on write" or "lazy copy" technique has been used in this algorithm.

-Please report any bugs to mrowshan@ieee.org
+Please report any bugs to mrowshan at ieee dot org